Dr Case is a photographer and visual artist who started his creative career as a graffiti artist.

 Thanks for taking the time to share your journey with us Justin!
 We look forward to seeing all the new pieces that are in the works!

 Thank you for reading and sharing stories of art & creativity on FrikiFish!
 This platform is an ad-free, one-woman labor of love, providing free content and services to artists, art-lovers and creative projects in Barcelona.
-If this project enriches your life in any way, please consider supporting me with a donation on Paypal or you can buy me a coffee.
+If these pages enrich your life in any way, please consider supporting with a donation or a cup of coffee.
 Thank you!